Antrita/FIX_CODE/README.md

 ## Introduction

-The provided code is a basic market maker application that can handle various FIX messages such as New Order Single, Order Cancel Request, and Market Data Request.
+The provided code is a basic market maker application that can handle various FIX messages such as New Single Order, Order Cancel Request, and Market Data Request.
 It simulates the behavior of a market maker by sending back appropriate responses and updating market data.

 ## Getting Started